mec-256/community-onboarding-agent/README.md

 **Agentic-Slack-Onboarder** is a production-ready Slack onboarding assistant that uses Slack Bolt, AI reasoning, GitHub enrichment, and PostgreSQL persistence to create a personalized onboarding experience for new community members.

-## Notes

-- Keep `.env` secrets private.
-- Use the `README.md` and `docs/architecture.svg` image to demonstrate the architecture visually.
-- Add your live Render URL to your resume or interview portfolio once deployed.